pobvolcom/pobvolOpenChecklists/README.md

 eMail: kontakt@pobvol.com<br>
 Web: https://www.pobvol.com/en/psschecklists.html<br>
 <br>
-Please note: The use of my contact details by third parties to send unsolicited advertising and information materials is hereby expressly excluded!
-I expressly reserve the right to take legal action in the event of unsolicited sending of advertising information, such as spam mails!
+<strong><em>Please note:</em></strong>&nbsp;<em>The use of my contact details by third parties to send unsolicited advertising and information materials is hereby expressly excluded!
+I expressly reserve the right to take legal action in the event of unsolicited sending of advertising information, such as spam mails!</em>